Robin Fields: Guardianship reporting

-Work at ProPublica
+ProPublica

-In July 2008, ProPublica, a non-profit news organization, announced seven new reporters were joining the staff; Robin Fields, was among those who were named as new reporters.
+In July 2008, ProPublica, a non-profit news organization, announced seven new reporters were joining the staff; Fields was among those who were named as new reporters.

 2008: Psychiatric Solutions series

 While working for ProPublica, Fields, in collaboration with the Los Angeles Times and other news organizations, reported on substandard care, resulting in injuries, sexual assault, and deaths, in a number of facilities under the ownership of Psychiatric Solutions, Incorporated (PSI).
 During the investigation, it was discovered that the company was earning nearly two-thirds of its revenue from Medicare and Medicaid, maintaining a profit margin of 25%, compared to an average of 6% in other facilities, and employed one-third fewer staffers per bed in order to secure higher profits for the organization.
 The company was fined multiple times for safety violations, and at one facility, the federal government took the unusual step of termination from the Medicare program, withholding federal funds from one facility, for a period of over four months, and costing PSI over 1.5 million in lost revenue.
 PSI was still allowed to continue providing psychiatric care.

 After CEO, Joey Jacobs, replaced a management team at one facility, saying it would "continue to get better," the problems continued.
 Allegations that the director and other PSI officials made material misstatements and omissions about the company finances and liabilities, in order to inflate stock prices, caused its stock prices to drop, resulting in large shareholder losses.
 As more reports were published about the problems at PSI, the United States Department of Justice (DOJ) began investigations into the healthcare company, and a class action lawsuit was filed.
 The company was eventually purchased by Universal Health Services, who also paid $132 million in a settlement with the DOJ and other state agencies, for violations of the False Claims Act.